 An agonist, explains the National Advocates of Buprenorphine Treatment, activates receptors in the brain.
 Heroin is a full opioid agonist, so when a patient uses heroin, those receptors are completely triggered, resulting in the wide range of effects and the severe addictiveness of heroin.
-The journal Biomedicine & Pharmacotherapy describes how buprenorphine, as a partial agonist, has “low intrinsic activity.”Since it triggers the opioid receptors in the brain only partially, the “highs”are quite low in comparison to those created by full agonists, and they are not as habit-forming.
+The journal Biomedicine & Pharmacotherapy describes how buprenorphine, as a partial agonist, has “low intrinsic activity.”Since it triggers the opioid receptors in the brain only partially, the “highs”are quite low in comparison to those created by full agonists.
 Such effects make buprenorphine a good first step in the treatment of heroin and opioid abuse.

 The other drug in Suboxone is naloxone, a pure opioid antagonist.

 An agonist excites an opioid receptor; an antagonist shuts it down, blocking agonists from reaching the receptor and even reversing the effect of opioid agonists already in the patient’s system by intercepting the signals that the receptors send to the nervous system.